mozilla/data-docs/cookbooks/new_ping.md

 under the `Fields` element.
 Any of these can be used in the `metadata` section of your parquet schema, except for `submission`.

-Some common ones might be:
+Some common ones for Telemetry data might be:
 - `Date`
 - `submissionDate`
 - `geoCountry`